jedi-academy/learn-4711/data/labs/lab05.md

 members.
 I don't think you need more direction on this :-/

-Make sure that you merge your develop branch into your master at the end of the lab, so you can keep working on the webapp next week even if I haven't finished with the lab 5 feedback.
+Make sure that you merge your develop branch into your master at the end of the lab, so you can keep working on the webapp next week even if we haven't finished with the lab 5 feedback.

 ##Github repository